 Original Response to The Great Escape?

-It was described in the Herald review as “at last an intelligent and readable novel about football and life” and “strong in narrative”.
+Described in the Herald review as “at last an intelligent and readable novel about football and life” and “strong in narrative”.
 Other reviews called it “the best novel about football I have ever read” and “the ideal present for football fans of all ages and both sexes”.
-The main theme of all comments on its original publication were about how well written and readable it was.

 Title: THE GREAT ESCAPE?